Last updated on August 13th, 2025 at 10:42 am

 6, Extrinsic motivation may sometimes kill intrinsic motivation Justify?

 Ans.
 Intrinsic motivation is within the individual and guides him to perform better.
-It is based upon needs, interest, nature, emotions, social needs etc.
+It is based on needs, interests, nature, emotions, social needs etc.

 Sometimes extrinsic motivation may kill intrinsic motivation because the physical appearance of something